 servlet beans by providing a classloader that deserializes the

-server beans files from .ser
+server beans files from .ser files.
+These .ser

 files can be dropped-in files or reside in a JAR file.